Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 length equal to the Brain object's `Vector Action Space Size` property value.
 The individual values in the array have whatever meanings that you ascribe to them.
-If you assign an element in the array as the speed of an Agent, for example, the training process learns to control the speed of the Agent though this parameter.
+If you assign an element in the array as the speed of an Agent, for example, the training process learns to control the speed of the Agent through this parameter.

 The [Reacher example](Learning-Environment-Examples.md#reacher) defines a